 A Divi Project is created in the same way as an article or a page.
-Go to the Projects > All Projects tab to find the list of projects already published or pending publication.
+Go to the Projects > All Projects tab to find the list of projects already published or waiting to be published.

-You can add a new Divi Project by clicking "Add New".
+You can add a new Divi Project by clicking on "Add new".

-- Choose between using the Divi Builder or the default formatting (Gutenberg).
+- Choose between the use of the Divi Builder or the default formatting (Gutenberg).

 - Add a category

 - Enter and optimise SEO information depending on the extension you use.

 There is nothing complicated about creating, publishing or using a Divi Project...